 The school week is divided into 25 teaching periods, each of 1 hour.
 This excludes registration time.
 The lesson allocations are shown in the following charts.

-Although we are an academy, we choose to follow the National Curriculum.
+Although we are an academy, our KS3 is consistent with the requirements of the National Curriculum.
 Topics required by the National Curriculum, but not covered in specific lessons, e.g. health education, citizenship and careers, are delivered in a variety of ways.
-In Years 7 and 8 they are taught in weekly tutorials, in Year 9 as part of the health education programme and in Years 10 and 11 as part of National Curriculum subjects such as English, history and physical education and through specialist one day workshops with outside speakers.
+In Years 7, 8 and 9 they are taught in weekly PSHCE lessons and in Years 10 and 11 as part of National Curriculum subjects such as English, history, PRE and physical education.
+There are also regular specialist one day workshops with outside speakers calendared throughout the year.

 If you require any further information about the curriculum please see our Curriculum Policy Statement or contact Mrs Barter, Deputy Headteacher.

 KS3 (Yrs 7 to 9)

 When students enter the school in Year 7, they are placed in mixed ability form groups.
 They are taught in these groups for most subjects throughout the year.
 The mixed ability groups help students settle into their new school and help our staff get to know them and their needs.
 In maths, students are set across two bands (X side has 4 classes (3 forms) and the Y side has 5 classes (4 forms)), from the October half term.